 If you want to keep your meal grain-free or you’re looking to get some more vegetables into your day, I seriously LOVE cauliflower rice.
 Just pulse cauliflower in a food processor until it resembles rice (see photo above).
 Then lay it out on a paper towel in a thin layer, press another paper towel over the top to remove excess moisture and you’re good to go!

 Getting a little protein power in your meal is obviously important for health as well as making you feel full.
 I usually keep things plant-based, but I make exceptions—mostly for eggs and seafood.
 But there are tons of options here, so it’s really up to you and your preferences.
-Probably the protein I add most often is baked tofu.
+Probably the protein I add most often is baked tofu or air fried tofu.
 Love that in both stir fries and curry dishes.
 Yum!

 Stir fry is such a great dish if you are looking to eat a lot of vegetables—it’s so easy to pile them on here!
 And as I kind of showcased up top, you can add fruit here as well to add a little (natural) sweetness.
 One of my all-time favorite meals is pineapple fried rice, and I also love this red cabbage stir fry.